kaustuvkunal/map-reduce/README.md

 ####  Pre-requisite

- -  hadoop version 2.7.5 (Distributer Or psudo distribution)
+ -  hadoop version 2.7.5 (distributed Or psudo-distribution mode)
  </br> In case of diffrent version update the pom

 ####  Execute